Arjunkhera/Notes/tools/react/part1.md

 1. Rendering produced by loading of JSX cannot be accessed like a normal DOM object
 2. Hence we use something known as a **Component**
 3. Component = Presentation+Behaviour+State
-4. We encapsulate presentation and behaviour in a class by extending ```React.componenet```
+4. We encapsulate presentation and behaviour in a class by extending ```React.component```
-5. render method is declared inside this class
+5. Render method is declared inside this class

 #### State
 1. The state mentions all the data variables that tell react to render again whenever they change